-- Other leftovers from last night’s dinner like a sprouted whole-wheat roll, or spaghetti or soup in a thermos, or leftover chicken strips, Leftover mac & cheese would probably go over well, too!
+- Other leftovers from last night's dinner like a homemade biscuit, or spaghetti or soup in a thermos like this one, or leftover chicken strips, leftover mac & cheese would probably go over well, too!

-- Crispy nuts – Recipe from Nourishing Traditions – it’s a way to prepare various nuts to make them much healthier.
+- Crispy nuts – a recipe from Nourishing Traditions – it's a way to prepare various nuts to make them much healthier.

 - Two of my kids love Deviled eggs.
 Also, just hard-boiled eggs, are a good snack that you can get by some kids.
 Maybe sprinkle on some sea salt.

-- Turkey roll-ups (if you can find some good sliced turkey) with cheese inside or veggies if your kids will go for that.
+- Turkey or ham roll-ups (if you can find some good lunchmeat) with cheese inside or veggies if your kids will go for that.
 We also do this with the ham or bologna we buy from our pasture-based farmer.